OutfitGen

 Background test score: 9.2/10 (cutout only; doesn't generate replacement scenes).
 Hair, fur, and complex edges all handled cleanly.
 3 seconds.

-Where it wins: absolute cleanest cutout quality, generous free web tier.
+Where it wins: absolute cleanest cutout quality, generous free web preview tier.

 Where it falls short: doesn't do anything else.
 No outfit, pose, style, or scene generation.